 The signing of the "2013 Violence Against Women Reauthorization Act" (VAWA) has broadened the Clery Act requirement to include capturing and disclosing other crime statistics classified under this Act.
-In addition to disclosing statistics for reported Sex Offenses, the Clery Act now requires statistics to also be disclosed for reported stalking, domestic, dating violence criminal incidents.
+In addition to disclosing statistics for reported Sex Offenses, the Clery Act now requires statistics to also be disclosed for reported stalking, domestic, and dating violence criminal incidents.
 It is the policy of Howard University to ensure members of our community understand that committing any form of sex offense, domestic violence, dating violence, and/or stalking are strictly prohibited and is a violation of both the law and University policy.
-The establishment and the mission of the Howard University Interpersonal Violence Prevention Program (IVPP) is to enhance the safety and quality of life of students, faculty and staff through education and training related to dating violence, domestic violence, sexual abuse and stalking prevention and intervention.
-The IVPP focuses on four critical areas needed to develop a coordinated campus response to domestic violence, dating violence, sexual abuse and stalking on the Howard University campus.
-The four areas are:
+(400-011 Response to Domestic Violence, Dating Violence, Sexual Assault and Stalking Policy) Howard University Interpersonal Violence Prevention Program (IVPP) provides advocacy services, primary prevention education and awareness, student, faculty and staff training on dating violence, domestic violence, sexual assault and stalking that enhances the safety and quality of life of current students, faculty and staff through education and training related to dating violence, domestic violence, sexual abuse and stalking and the campus community.
+The IVPP focuses on five critical areas needed to develop a coordinated campus response to domestic violence, dating violence, sexual abuse and stalking on the Howard University campus.
+The five areas are: